w3f/polkadot-wiki/docs/learn/learn-nominator.md

-Due to the way the [Phragmen algorithm](learn-phragmen.md) generates the solution set, and due to the fact that the solution set must fit in a single block, a minimum number of DOT will be required to nominate with, in order to receive staking rewards can change between the eras.
+Due to the way the [Phragmen algorithm](learn-phragmen.md) generates the solution set, and due to the fact that the solution set must fit in a single block, a minimum number of DOT will be required to nominate with, in order to receive staking rewards, can change between the eras.

 - **min-intention-threshold:** minimum stake to declare the intention to nominate.
 This parameter can be updated via on-chain governance and the most recent and up to date version can be found on